 The United States Fire Administration has issued a statement regarding the very controversial report that was written by TriData a few weeks ago.
 As Wildfire Today covered on April 20, the report, which gathered information from some selected studies, discounts some links between cancer occurance and firefighters.
 The National League of Cities (NLC) paid TriData to complete the report.
 The IAFF and the IAFC think the NLC is trying to eliminate presumptive cancer legislation for firefighters.

-The USFA statement is HERE, but below are some excerpts:
+The USFA statement is HERE (link no longer works), but below are some excerpts:

 The United States Fire Administration (USFA) has completed its review of a recently released study conducted by the TriData Division of the System Planning Corporation, analyzing firefighter presumptive cancer legislation and attempting to prove or disprove a correlation between firefighting activities and the occurrence of cancer.
 While this study is considered thoughtful and well-presented, its results are scientifically inconclusive, and indicate that more expansive study is in order.